Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ob6i4CfQmnM.md

 ### Transcript

-> uh here it is so you go to engine.ini how do i post this you go to engine.ini and your post and you paste this or you write over because it's like and that's how you increase the connection timer
+> here it is so you go to engine.ini how do i post this you go to engine.ini and your post and you paste this or you write over because it's like and that's how you increase the connection timer